derek-baker/group3/README.md

 <br>

 ## Domain Specs:
-- Each domain contain somewhere between 7,500 and 10,000 image files.
+- Each domain should contain somewhere between 7,500 and 10,000 image files.
     - > "For smaller datasets (ones having 1000 images or less), it is suitable to let it train for longer"[0] than 20-40 epochs.
 - Each image should contain three contiguous video. frames
     - > "Each image file consists of horizontally concatenated images, "{t, t+1, t+2}" frames from the video."[0]